wanghaisheng/responsive-landing-page-starter/content/blog/en/restaurant-is-now-delivering-a-facebook-bot-in-node-js.md

 ### Making HTTP Request

-Using the `https://restaurant-api.wolt.com/v3/venues/slug/{restaurant}` endpoint, we know that we can receive all kind of information about the restaurant.
-The returned json looks like this:
+Using the `https://restaurant-api.wolt.com/v3/venues/slug/{restaurant}` endpoint, we know that we can receive all kinds of information about the restaurant.
+The returned JSON looks like this:

 ![Wolt Returned JSON](/content/blog/restaurant-is-now-delivering-a-facebook-bot-in-node-js/screen-shot-2021-09-22-at-15.44.41.png "Wolt Returned JSON")